If you want to skip the frying pan and jump straight into the fire, learn to cook in a restaurant.

 Then, one day, a guardian angel in the form of French chef Eugene Bernard showed up at the back door of the kitchen.
 Bernard became my mentor and though he didn’t believe women belonged in the professional kitchen, he trained me and even sent me to the CIA (that’s Culinary Institute, not the other CIA) to learn pastry with Albert Kumin.
 The restaurant got a lot bigger and I cooked and baked and did the books and all the other stuff you do in a restaurant that is totally exhausting.

-Eventually, or should I say, inevitably, I fell in love with my husband, married him, and lived happily ever after, with our one child who is now a newly minted news reporter.
-Eventually also, I wrote two cookbooks, The Tao of Cooking and Food for Friends, published by Ten Speed Press.
-I am a regular correspondent for The Boston Globe Food Section.
-I write for the The Vegetarian Times and other publications, and had a regular column in the (now defunct) Magazine of Yoga.
-I teach cooking classes, too.
-My latest venture is to help people design a healthier lifestyle with recipes and lessons for particular health issues.
-You can contact me at email@example.com.
+Eventually, or should I say, inevitably, I fell in love with my husband, married him, and lived happily ever after, with our one child who is now a newly minted journalist.
+Eventually also, I wrote three cookbooks, The Tao of Cooking and Food for Friends, published by Ten Speed Press, and recently, The Cranberry Cookbook.
+I am a regular correspondent for The Boston Globe Food Section and Simply Recipes.
+Contact me at firstname.lastname@example.org.